propensive/scalaworld/pages/hiking.md

 Ensure you have a map and compass with you, and check local forecasts before setting out.
 If mist is a problem, do not diverge from well-established paths.

-If the weather does make it impossible to walk, we have arranged to put together a full-day informal Scala workshop at the Rheged Centre, but this will only go ahead if the weather is bad.

 ## Driving

 Lakeland can offer many memorable scenic drives through bucolic lowlands, and